Product safety and quality

 70% Reduction in marketplace incidents

-We set annual targets to reduce the number of these incidents.
-Our quality improvement programmes cover all aspects of our value chain (suppliers, manufacturing, route to market).
+We are committed to continually improving our quality performance – and our improvement programmes therefore cover all aspects of our value chain (suppliers, manufacturing, route to market).
 We also improve the way we track and respond to consumer feedback.

 As a result of this approach, we have reduced the number of marketplace incidents by more than 70% over the last five years.

 Sharing our knowledge with others

 We share our safety research with the global scientific community through Unilever’s SEAC safety sciences in the 21st century (Opens in a new window) website.
 SEAC also engages on a wide number of issues such as animal testing , plastic packaging and the ingredients we use .